samcain1996/QuickShot/README.md

 # QuickShot

-Quickly take screenshots, programatically, on Linux, Windows, and macOS
+Library to quickly take screenshots, programatically, on Linux, Windows, and macOS

 ## Building